Professor in Pure Mathematics

 In joint work with O. Solberg, I used Hochschild cohomology to develop a theory of support varieties for a finitely generated module over an artin algebra.
 Subsequent work (with K. Erdmann, M. Holloway, O. Solberg and R. Taillefer) considered support varieties for selfinjective algebras, and showed, under certain reasonable finiteness conditions, that this theory is analogous to that of support varieties (as defined by group cohomology) for group algebras over finite groups.

 Finiteness conditions play an important role, including the questions of when, for a finite-dimensional algebra over an algebraically closed field, the Hochschild cohomology ring, and/or the Hochschild cohomology ring modulo nilpotence, and/or the Ext algebra are finitely generated as algebras.
-Several joint projects have resulted in showing that the Hochschild cohomology ring modulo nilpotence is finitely generated as an algebra for various important classes of algebras.
+Several joint projects have resulted in showing that the Hochschild cohomology ring modulo nilpotence is finitely generated as an algebra for many important classes of algebras.
+This yields information on the support varieties for modules as well as representation-theoretic information (such as representation type, Auslander-Reiten quiver).

 Former PhD students: